theAgingApprentice/MeccanoCrane/README.md

 ![CranePicture](/doc/craneExample.jpg)

-This repository contains allthe information about the Meccano crane project undertaken in 2025.
-This is what happens when you remember the dreams of your youth and now have the skill sand means to make them a reality.
-For this project we had sme rules that we tried to adhere to as much as possible.
+This repository contains all of the information about the Meccano crane project that was undertaken in 2025.
+This is what happens when you remember the dreams of your youth and you now have the skills and means to make those long ago dreams a present day reality.
+For this project we had some rules that we tried to adhere to as much as possible.
 Those rues are:

+1. Use Meccano parts as much as possible.
+2. Have the crane be controllable by a remote control.
+3. Interesting mechanisms take precidence over practical efficiency.

 ## Libraries